sergsoares/minikube-in-codespaces/README.md

 # Minimal Configuration to use K8S in Github CodeSpaces.

-This is the simplest way to get a simple k8s working with Codespaces, only using Microsoft pure images.
+This is the simplest way to get a simple k8s working with Codespaces, only using container images from Microsoft.

 After launch Codespaces can create a new cluster and start coding:
 ```